-Karna Small Bodman is the author of five international thrillers that have hit #1 in Thrillers on Amazon and won several awards, as well as a series of children’s picture books.
+Karna Small Bodman is the author of six international thrillers that have hit #1 in Thrillers on Amazon and won several awards, as well as a series of children’s picture books.
 Her books were inspired by the six years she served in the Reagan White House, first as Deputy Press Secretary, later as Senior Director of the National Security Council where she was the highest-ranking woman on the White House staff.
 On book tours she has given over 400 speeches and interviews nation-wide.
-When not writing or traveling, she is serving on several boards and swimming laps at their homes in Naples, FL, Washington, DC and Rancho Santa Fe, CA.
+When not writing or traveling, she is serving on several boards and swimming laps at their homes in Naples, FL and Washington, DC.

 Tracy Clark, a native Chicagoan, is the author of the Cass Raines Chicago Mystery series and the Det.
 Harriet Foster series.
 A multi-nominated Anthony, Lefty, Edgar®, Macavity, and Shamus Award finalist, Tracy is also the 2020 and 2022 winner of the G.P.
 Putnam’s Sons Sue Grafton Memorial Award.
 She is a member of Crime Writers of Color, Mystery Writers of America and Sisters in Crime.